pollinations/pollinations/app/src/assets/text/event.md

 - The mind-bending audiovisuals of **Thomash & Exz** from The Department of Cosmic Affairs
 - And a surprise performance 🌌🎨🎶

-Be there or be square 🟦.
-This is the kind of story you’ll want to tell your grandkids.
-Or your cat.
-Whichever judges you less.
+*This is the kind of story you’ll want to tell your grandkids.*
+*Or your cat, whichever judges you less.*
+*Be there or be square 🟦.*

 <video controls width="512" height="512">
   <source src="https://github.com/pollinations/pollinations/raw/master/app/src/assets/videos/doca_studio1111.mov" type="video/mp4">
   Your browser does not support the video tag.